Images

 In general, right justify images with text, especially at the top of a webpage.
 This layout makes text easier for users to read.

-In a Microsoft Word or Google document, images should be inline, or else the reading order is lost.
+In a Microsoft Word or Google document, set your images to be inline with the text, or else the reading order is lost.

 GSA logo